Swedenborg's visions and Kant's remarks

 Kant's judgment

-The judgment given by Kant on the personality of Swedenborg in the Dreams of a Spirit-Seer is considerably more caustic than the relative esteem he showed towards the psychic in his letter to Miss von Knobloch.
-The reason is simple: when the letter was written the information that Kant had about Swedenborg only concerned the scientific activities of the Swedish and the paranormal episodes attributed to him, while when he wrote the Dreams of a Spirit-Seer Kant had read most of the hogwash of the Arcana Coelestia.
+The judgment given by Kant on the personality of Swedenborg in Dreams of a Spirit-Seer is considerably more caustic than the relative esteem he showed towards the psychic in his letter to Miss von Knobloch.
+The reason is simple: when the letter was written the information that Kant had about Swedenborg only concerned the scientific activities of the Swedish and the paranormal episodes attributed to him, while when he wrote Dreams of a Spirit-Seer Kant had read most of the hogwash of the Arcana Coelestia.
 So the esteemed scientist becomes: «...a certain Mr. Swedenborg, a gentleman of comfortable means and independent position.
 His whole occupation for more than twenty years is, as he himself says, to be in closest intercourse with spirits and deceased souls; to receive news from the other world, and, in exchange, give those who are there tidings from the present; to write big volumes about his discoveries...
 He is not especially reticent about his secrets, talks freely about them with everybody, seems to be entirely convinced of his pretensions, and all this without any apparent deceit or charlatanry.
 Just as he, if we may believe him, is the Arch-Spiritseer among all the spiritseers, he certainly is also the Arch-Dreamer among all the dreamers, whether we judge him by the description of those who know him, or by his works».
 On mentioning then the paranormal episodes attributed to Swedenborg, about which – in his letter to von Knobloch – Kant had reported the investigation he made to check their authenticity, in the book so he expressed: «I must quote from what is spread abroad to authenticate the extraordinary capacities of the above-mentioned gentleman at least that which, with most people, still finds some credit...
 The following stories have no other proof than common report, which is rather doubtful evidence».
-In short, a decided step backwards with respect to: «The following occurrence appears to me to have the greatest weight of proof, and to place the assertion respecting Swedenborg's extraordinary gift beyond all possibility of doubt», as he had written in his letter.
+In short, a decided step backwards with respect to what he had written in his letter: «The following occurrence appears to me to have the greatest weight of proof, and to place the assertion respecting Swedenborg's extraordinary gift beyond all possibility of doubt».

 In the second chapter (Part Two) of Dreams of a Spirit-Seer, entitled A Dreamer's Ecstatic Journey through the World of Spirits, Kant presents the reader with a summary of Arcana Coelestia (page 101): «The big work of this author comprises eight volumes quarto full of nonsense.
 He puts them before the world as a new revelation...
 Only the audita and visa, i.e., what he professes to have seen with his own eyes and heard with his own ears, we will extract, principally from the appendices to his chapters, because they are the foundation of all the other fancies, and are also pretty well in the same line with the adventure which, in the foregoing, we have undertaken in the balloon of metaphysics.
 The author's style is plain.
 His stories and their arrangement seem really to be based upon fanatic observation, and afford little reason to suspect that fancies of a wrongly speculating reason have moved him to invent them, and use them for deception».
 After recognizing Swedenborg's good faith, and confirming the doubts about the mental health of the same, Kant continues: «I distinguish, therefore, with our author, between delusions and the deductions thence, and pass over his incorrect reasonings...
 I have taken care, nevertheless, of (the reader's) sensitive taste by leaving out many of the wild chimeras of the book, and reducing its quintessence to a few drops».